natemiller1/TweetFCT/README.md

 **Pre-Req:** You'll need a twitter Dev account and associated keys, get started here: https://developer.twitter.com/

-**Starting up** (this isn't required, feel free to use whatever your favorite coding method is):
+**Starting up** (launching the virtual environment isn't necessary, feel free to use whatever your favorite coding method is):

 Make sure you have git and python 3 installed (type git and python to double check)

-The code below will launch a virtual environment and jupyter notebook in your browser
+The code below will clone this directory, launch a virtual environment, install the required packages, and launch jupyter notebook in your browser.

 **Linux**